 These lines are deadpan because Ace is completely serious when he says them (listening to the TumbleBooks version really helps to hear what deadpan humor sounds like).
-Ace Lacewing also has a bunch of wordplay - if you like that sort of thing.
+Ace Lacewing also has a bunch of wordplay - if you like that sort of thing."It was Mayor Buzzbee.
+Behind him it sounded like a beehive of activity.
+Actually, it was a beehive."

 THE TROUBLE WITH CHICKENS